Artichoke Pasta with White Beans and Lemon

 Stir this all together and let the flour cook down for a minute or so.
 Then pour in the stock!
-I used veggie stock to keep it vegetarian but you could use chicken stock also.
+I used veggie stock to keep it vegetarian but you could use chicken broth also.

 Once you add your stock, the mixture will be pretty thick and that’s okay.
 You can always thin it out later!

 Then stir in the artichokes, beans, and capers.
 I used quartered artichoke hearts.

 Cooking the Pasta

 Not overcooking the pasta is the hardest part of this dish, especially if you are using really thin pasta.
 If you’re using capellini pasta, don’t start cooking the pasta until your sauce is completely done as the pasta will take just 2-3 minutes to cook. be sure to add a few tablespoons of kosher salt to your pasta water to season it well.

 When the pasta is done, drain it and save a cup or two of the pasta water.
 If the sauce is really thick at this point, stir in the reserved pasta water to thin it out.

 Then add the pasta to the pot with the sauce and toss everything together really well.

 This Artichoke Pasta is best served in big bowls, topped with some Parmesan cheese, lemon zest, and fresh parsley.

 A big hunk of crusty bread is a good idea to soak up all that sauce.